7 tips to prepare for tax time and maximise your tax return

 If you own or run a small business, one of the best tax breaks is ”temporary full expensing” of capital assets.
 This allows you to buy items of capital equipment and then immediately write off the cost against current year profits.
 You can find out more information here.

-And if you have any work-related expenses you'd like to purchase and claim as part of your upcoming tax return, but are still waiting for payday, you can Cash Out with Beforepay to make your purchase.
+And if you have any work-related expenses you'd like to purchase and claim as part of your upcoming tax return, but are still waiting for payday, you can cash out with Beforepay to make your purchase.
 For just a fixed 5% transaction fee you can unlock fast access to funds so you can take advantage of EOFY deals now and enjoy peace of mind later, knowing you can claim your expenses and have your repayments automatically sorted for you.
-Find out more or Cash Out now with Pay On Demand ™ here.
+Find out more or start your cash out here.

 Tip: These are handy tips to know for when you lodge your tax return this year, but also to keep in mind for the year ahead.
 Being aware of these tips now gives you a runway to start the next financial year on the right foot, with the whole year ahead to make little changes that can make a big difference the next time you lodge your tax return!